-- a.
 As a College employee, you have a duty of care to students in your charge.
 That duty is to take all reasonable steps to protect students from risks of harm that can be reasonably predicted.
 For example, risks from known hazards and from foreseeable risk situations against which preventative measures can be taken.
-The standard of care that is required, for example, the degree of supervision needs to be commensurate with the students' maturity and ability. - b.
+The standard of care that is required, for example; the degree of supervision needs to be commensurate with the students' maturity and ability.

 Duty of care to students applies during all activities and functions conducted or arranged by the School.
-The risks associated with any activity need to be assessed and managed before the activity is undertaken. - c.
-You should ensure that you are aware of the school's requirements relating to duty of care, excursions and interschool support.
+The risks associated with any activity need to be assessed and managed before the activity is undertaken.